 As part of the online application you will be asked to supply email contact information for your three references.
 Once your application has been submitted, the system will contact each person identified and their recommendations will be submitted electronically directly to us.
 You can check back into your application at any time to see who has submitted a recommendation.
 You can review recommender requirements via the following link:

-Your autobiography should be no more than 5 pages, double-spaced, and should address the following prompts:
+Your statement should be no more than 5 pages, double-spaced, and should address the following prompts:

 - Describe your motivation for pursuing a PhD in social work

 - Articulate what specifically attracts you to the University of Kentucky social work PhD program